Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS1/README.md

   -  Multiplier: changed to 5.
 The multiplier has been increased from 3 to 5.
 This alteration incentivizes player A to invest more heavily during the first round.
   -  Rule:  I modified the rule for player B. In the original game, player A would receive the amount sent back by player B. However, in the customized game, the amount sent back by player B is multiplied by 5.
 This means that player A has the potential to receive a high reward even if player B returns a relatively small amount.
 #### Explanation
+It is expect to observe some differences in the behavior of subjects playing the customized demo compared to the behavior of subjects playing the oTree demo:
+- The reduction of the endowment from 100 to 20 in the customized demo is likely to lead to more cautious behavior among players.
+This is because players have less money to work with, and therefore may be less likely to take risks or make aggressive investments.
+In contrast, players in the oTree demo with the higher endowment may feel more comfortable taking risks, since they have more money to fall back on.
+- The increase in the multiplier from 3 to 5 in the customized demo is likely to make players more incentivized to invest more heavily during the first round.
+This is because the potential payout for successful investments is now greater.
+Players in the oTree demo with the lower multiplier may be less motivated to make large investments, since the potential payout is lower.
+- The modification to the rule for player B in the customized demo is likely to change the way players approach the game.
+In the oTree demo, players may be more focused on sending back the exact amount they received from player A in order to break even.
+In the customized demo, however, players may be more willing to send back a smaller amount since it will be multiplied by 5.
+This could lead to more strategic behavior from both players as they try to optimize their outcomes based on the new rule.
+For example, player A might gives more for a higher reward.

 ### Part 3: Spotlight：Dicussion of papers
 #### Behavioral experimental paper: